Battle of Williamsburg: Battlefield preservation

-Much of the battlefield has been lost to development, but the American Battlefield Trust and its partners have acquired and preserved more than 343 acres of the battlefield.
+Much of the battlefield has been lost to development, but the American Battlefield Trust and its partners have acquired and preserved more than 343 acres of the battlefield from 2010 to mid-2023.
 This total includes the purchase of a 29-acre parcel on the battlefield that the Trust bought in December 2020.
+In February 2023, the Trust announced the preservation of a 245-acre plot on the battlefield for $9.4 million, which it said was the second most expensive private battlefield land acquisition in American history.